-Print the free printable Tracing Lines pages from the download found below.
+Download the free printable Tracing Lines Busy Bag from my blog shop.
+Print the free printable Tracing Lines pages.
 Laminate and cut out.
 Let your child practice tracing the lines with a dry erase marker.
 Since it is laminated, it will wipe off easily.

 Hole punch the tracing lines cards and place them on a book ring to keep them held together.